 - Possible altered level of consciousness – ie. the lights are on, but no one is home

-When you see these symptoms, take action and manage shock – right away.
+When you see these symptoms, take action and manage this dangerous condition – right away.

 Here’s how.